-I am buying my first flat in Kensington benefiting from help to buy.
-The sellers refused to budge the amount so I negotiated five thousand pounds worth of extras instead.
-The property agent suggested that I not reveal to my lawyer about this side-deal as it could jeopardize my mortgage with Nationwide Building Society.
-Is this normal?.
+I am purchasing a new build house in Kensington benefiting from help to buy.
+The developers would not budge the amount so I negotiated 6k of fixtures and fittings instead.
+The property agent told me not disclose to my conveyancer about this deal as it will adversely affect my mortgage with the bank.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.